-Because Ohana is one of the most popular restaurants on Walt Disney World Property, I was fully prepared for there to be no reservations available for the day that I wanted.
+Because Ohana is one of the most popular restaurants on Walt Disney World Property, I was fully prepared for no available reservations for the day I wanted.

-The plan was to eat breakfast and then hop on the monorail to Magic Kingdom before we had to leave for the Magical Express.
+The plan was to eat breakfast and spend some time at Magic Kingdom before leaving for the Magical Express.

-Even with the later start and moving at a slower pace than the past 2 days, we still hopped in our Minnie Van and were at Disney’s Polynesian Village Resort, in time for our new 9am reservation.
+Eventually we got up and hopped in our Minnie Van to Disney’s Polynesian Village Resort, right on time for our new 9am reservation.